 Select students are awarded department-sponsored graduate student assistantships.
 Students who receive the assistantships are typically eligible for the Graduate Student Support Plan (GSSP), which provides tuition and health insurance in addition to the stipend funded by the assistantship.
 All applicants are considered by program faculty for nomination for departmental, college and university fellowships.
 Some students have also been funded by faculty research grants and assistantships with other units on campus.
 Review our tuition and fees information and see how establishing residency in North Carolina can significantly reduce your expenses.
 Apply to become an NC resident for tuition purposes or review information on and procedures for becoming a North Carolina resident.

 How is my application evaluated?

 Program faculty undertake a holistic review of applicant’s materials.
 Broadly, our review involves an evaluation of the applicant’s potential for graduate work.
-Program faculty consider your GRE score, academic record (coursework, GPA and GPA in your junior and senior years), professional experience and accomplishments, match between your professional goals and research interests and program’s mission and curriculum and letters of recommendation.
-In the personal statement, students should identify which professors’ interests and research activity best align with your research interests and career goals.
+Program faculty consider your GRE score, academic record (including prior coursework, GPA in your master’s program, if applicable, and GPA in your junior and senior years), professional experience and accomplishments, the potential match between your professional goals and research interests and our program’s mission and curriculum, and your letters of recommendation.

 Where can I find additional resources for international students?